-Christ Church, which is located in the uniquely red old town square or Dutch square, along Jalan Gereja (also known as Church Street), was built by the Dutch when they colonized Malacca from the Portuguese.
+Christ Church, located in the uniquely red old town square or Dutch square, along Jalan Gereja (also known as Church Street), was built by the Dutch when they colonized Malacca from the Portuguese.
 It's one of Malacca’s most defining structures with the recognizable brick-red building with a huge white cross at the top.
-This 200 years old catheral is a symbol of a century’s Dutch occupation and and mixture between the Eastern and the Western architecture.
+This 200 years old cathedral is a symbol of a century’s Dutch occupation and and mixture between the Eastern and the Western architecture.

 However, you can think about walking along the Melaka River to see the natural beauty of the river itself and unique appearance with the buildings along the river which are mostly built in many years ago.
 Those are, perhaps, the reasons why Melaka river is called with the lovely name: Venice of the East.

 At the end of the journey, you may get hungry and a little tired.
 Let us introduce you a place: Jonker street walk.
 This is the residential heart of Old Malacca just west of the Malacca River, with beautifully decorated houses, tiny shops, new shops, restaurants and hotels temples and mosques.
 This is where you can easily look for some where to enjoy nutritious and delicious cuisines and get some special souvenirs.

 We are sure you will agree with us that Malacca deserves more than just a day trip.
 Les’t make most of Malacca journey with Asia Senses Travel.